roohullah19/AI-Dungeon-Escape-Simulator/README.md

 This project was built as part of a Data Structures & Algorithms course at the University of Central Punjab to demonstrate:

 - Graph traversal algorithms in real-world applications
-- AI decision-making using BFS
+- AI decision-making using BFS, DFS, and A*
-- Game logic implementation using Java
+- Game development using Java Swing
-- Visualization of abstract DSA concepts
+- Visualization of abstract DSA concepts in an interactive system

 ---

 ## Future Vision

-The goal is to evolve this project into a fully functional AI-driven dungeon crawler that visually demonstrates multiple pathfinding and graph algorithms in action.
+To evolve this project into a fully functional AI-driven dungeon crawler engine that demonstrates real-time pathfinding, adaptive AI, and scalable game architecture.

 ---

 ## Author

-Roohullah Khan
+**Rohullah**
 University of Central Punjab